vstiern/wsb-hype-alert/README.md

 ```

 ## The Dashboard
-The dashboard the shows the top10 most mentioned tickers.
-The user can select what tickers to include and whether to see the number of times a ticker has been mentioed (count) or the aggregated score (upvotes - downvotes) for all the comments that mentions the ticker.
-By hovering or clicking at a specific ticker in the top graph the graph below will show a breakdown by date and hour for the selected feature - count or score.
+The dashboard the shows the top 10 most mentioned tickers.
+The user can select what tickers to include and whether to see the number of times a ticker has been mentioned (count) or the aggregated score (upvotes - downvotes) for all the comments that mentions the ticker.
+By hovering over or clicking on a specific ticker in the top graph the graph below will show a breakdown by date and hour for the selected feature - count or score.
 Double click to reset the graph from zoom in.
+The dashboard will show new data from the subreddit every 5min.
+The new data will only be visable if its part of the top 10 most mentioned tickers.

 <img src="./imgs/dashboard.png" width="500">

 ## Notice
-The app is early proof of concept and therefore might not work correctly.
+The app is an early proof of concept and might not be very stable.
 Here are some things to keep in mind at this stage.

-### Cold Start
+#### Cold Start
-Notice that the first time using the app the initization time be a bit longer.
-The app will download around 9000 tickers from IEX Cloud that will be saved to the database.
+Notice that the first time using the app the initialization time might be a bit longer.
+The app will download around 10K tickers from the IEX Cloud that will be saved to the database.
 For later usage, this process will be skipped.

-### Reddit API
+#### Reddit API
 The rate of comment extraction might vary depending on usage of api account.
+The number of submissions and comments that will be extracted can be modified by changing the **cold_start** and **new_data** limit values in the `config.ini` file.
+The PRAW package currently handles all rate limits.

-### Reddit Data
+#### Reddit Data Extraction
-- The app only extracts mentioned tickers from comments and not the text of a submission.
-The initial data comes from the page sorting `r/wallstreetbets/hot`, which displays the most commented and upvoted submissions.
-For new data the app extracts data from the most recent submissions to the subreddit `r/wallstreetbets/new`.
+The app only extracts mentioned tickers from comments and not the original submission.
+The initial data comes from the page sorting `hot`, which displays the most commented and upvoted submissions.
+For new data the app extracts data from the most recent submissions to the subreddit using page sorting `new`.
+The new data call will request submissions written after the latest available record in database.
+The app only counts unique ticker mention per comment.
-- The number of submissions and comments that will be extracted can be modified by changing the **cold_start** and **new_data** limit values in the `config.ini` file.
-- The app only count unique ticker mention per comment.

 ## Development
 This app has a lot of more potential and the following features are in the development pipeline:
 1. Price data - Show intraday price data against count/score.
 This would allow the user to see how the market price is moving in accordance with the forums activity.
-2. Sentiment analysis - Rather than just observing the number of comments that talks about a ticker, it would be interesting to analyze the content and to see whether the forum has a positive or negative sentiment to the price.
+2. Sentiment analysis - Rather than just observing the number of comments that mentions a ticker, it would be interesting to analyze the context and to see whether the forum has a positive or negative sentiment to the price of a ticker.
-3. Use more sources - what tickers are been mentioned on other subreddits, Twitter and forums.
+3. Use more sources - what tickers have been mentioned on other subreddits, Twitter and forums.
 The more sources we can analyze, the more hype and risk can be mitigated.